Depot Deal Days event is on now. Don't wait! Shop Event

 What Are the Most Reliable Gas Furnace Brands?

-The Home Depot's licensed installers carry some of the best, most reliable gas furnace brands, with energy-efficient products from Trane, Comfortmaker and Ameristar.
+The Home Depot's licensed installers carry some of the best, most reliable gas furnace brands, with energy-efficient products from Trane®, Comfortmaker® and RunTru®.
 Each of these brands carry top-of-the-line AFUE ratings of 95 or higher, with additional features such as smart home compatibility, low-decibel operation, variable speed blower motors and multiple stages of heat.
-Plus, with available annual maintenance plans to keep your furnace operating smoothly, and optional extended warranty packages of up to 10 years parts and labour, you can stress less about mid-winter breakdowns - and protect your investment, too.
+Plus, with available annual maintenance plans to keep your furnace operating smoothly and get the most out of your new furnace cost, as well as optional extended warranty packages of up to 10 years on parts, you can stress less about mid-winter breakdowns — and protect your investment, too.

 What Does BTU Stand For?